nickwb/cryptographic/README.md

 This visualization shows just 25 of these cryptocurrencies.
 It's a sample which shows all of the major currencies, plus some others of historical or technological significance.
 The 25 selected account for over 90% of the total market capitalization, and over 85% of the total trade volume.

 The aim of this visualization is to tell a story of the evolution of cryptocurrency.
-It shows the different directions the technology has gone, and which currencies have become dominant in this emerging landscape.
+It shows the different directions the technology has gone, and which currencies have grown to be dominant in this emerging landscape.

 Data for this visualization has been sourced from the excellent: [coinmarketcap.com](https://coinmarketcap.com/).